ArkahnX/DestinyLootHistory/readme.md

 **Requires Google Chrome, and a linked Bungie.net account** Download the [chrome extension](https://chrome.google.com/webstore/detail/eokcomhmgedcgmnfnajmlfcdccnapapo), or fork / clone / download the repository and set up a [developer extension](http://lifehacker.com/install-chrome-extensions-from-outside-the-store-with-d-1596918011).

-Destiny loot History &copy; Christopher Hall 2016.
+## LICENSE

+Destiny Loot History is MIT Licensed.
+Refer to the LICENSE file.

 &copy; Bungie, Inc. All rights reserved.
 Destiny, the Destiny Logo, Bungie and the Bungie logo are among the trademarks of Bungie, Inc.